 If you or loved one is charged with felony DUI based on prior convictions and you are looking to hire an attorney for representation, we invite you to contact us at Shouse Law Group.
 We can provide a free consultation in office or by phone.
 We have local offices in Los Angeles, the San Fernando Valley, Pasadena, Long Beach, Orange County, Ventura, San Bernardino, Rancho Cucamonga, Riverside, San Diego, Sacramento, Oakland, San Francisco, San Jose and throughout California.

-For information about Nevada felony DUI law, go to our page on Nevada felony DUI law.
+For information about Nevada felony DUI law based on multiple convictions, go to our page on Nevada felony DUI law based on multiple convictions.